Georgie Pie

-Georgie Pie was a fast food chain owned by retailer Progressive Enterprises specialising in meat pies that hoped to be "New Zealand’s own homegrown alternative to the global fast-food industry giants such as McDonald's, Pizza Hut and Burger King".
+Georgie Pie was a fast food chain owned by retailer Progressive Enterprises specialising in meat pies that hoped to be New Zealand’s own homegrown alternative to the global fast-food industry giants such as McDonald's, Pizza Hut and Burger King.
 The first Georgie Pie restaurant opened in 1977, and at its peak there were 32 restaurants across New Zealand.
 After running into financial difficulties, it was bought out by McDonald's in 1996, mainly for its restaurant locations.
 The last Georgie Pie store was closed in 1998.

 Large pies at Georgie Pie came in a range of traditional (mince and cheese/steak and kidney) and international (Chinese/Mexican/Italian) flavours.
 In 2013, following frequent calls for the brand's return, McDonald's reintroduced Georgie Pie through its restaurants.
 It was discontinued in 2020.
-There are no plans to open dedicated Georgie Pie stores.

 History

-Georgie Pie was the brainchild of Tom Ah Chee, who opened New Zealand's first supermarket (Foodtown Otahuhu, 1958).
+Georgie Pie was the brainchild of Tom Ah Chee, who opened New Zealand's first supermarket (Foodtown Ōtāhuhu, 1958).
 Ah Chee had made an unsuccessful bid for the New Zealand rights to McDonald's before deciding to establish his own fast food restaurant chain.
 The first restaurant was opened in Kelston, Auckland in 1977.
 In 1994, plans were announced to open 25 new outlets per year, with a goal of 114 operating restaurants by the end of 1998.
 The chain came to prominence in the early 1990s with its $1, $2, $3, and $4 "Funtastic Value" menu.
 At its peak, the chain employed about 1,300 people.
 Georgie Pie was able to automate the food production process far more than chains which sold labour-intensive items such as burgers.
 Timing was a more difficult detail, for Georgie Pie, as it took 22 minutes to bake a pie versus a few minutes for typical fast food.